shane-mason/essentialdb/docs/serializers.rst

 ============

 EssentialDB does not currently support any partitioning or sharding schemes, so data is written and loaded to disk at once.
-This is okay, since EssentialDB is designed to be used mostly in-memory, but this means that disk writes are expensive.
+This is okay, since EssentialDB is designed to be used mostly in-memory, but it means that disk writes are expensive.
 We did some fairly extensive `benchmarking of Python 3 serializers <http://www.wrong.dog/python_serializers/>`_ and found that Pickle is the fastest and most versatile serialization techniques and is the default mechanism in EssentialDB for (de)serializing documents on disk.